Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 Examples:

-- Set a new user certificate, check the trust anchor configuration, set additional certificates, delete certificates, and unset the trust anchor.
+- Set a new user certificate, check the trust anchor configuration, set additional certificates, delete certificates, and unset the trust anchor:

   Windows&reg;:
   ```